qcastel/dataiku-gitops-blog-article/developer-guide.md

 > **Note on Dataiku Test Scenarios**: While we're using a simple pytest approach in this POC, Dataiku provides a powerful built-in test scenarios feature that can be integrated into deployment pipelines.
 Test scenarios allow you to:
 >
 > - Test Flow execution with reference datasets
-> - Run Python unit tests directly within DSS
+> - Run Python unit tests directly within Dataiku
 > - Test web apps
 > - Automate test execution via pre/post-deployment hooks
 > - View test results in a dedicated dashboard